 NIBRT Coronavirus Update

-In line with Government guidance, the NIBRT facility will re-open from June 8th 2020.
+In line with Government guidance, the NIBRT facility is open for essential business.

 In advance of visiting NIBRT, all visitors must complete the questionnaire and return it to their NIBRT contact.

 To ensure the health and safety of all at the facility, NIBRT has put in place comprehensive policies and procedures which are summarised here.

 Our World Class Facility

 The NIBRT facility is a purpose-built, multi-functional building which replicates the most modern industrial bioprocessing facility.
 The total building area is approximately 6,500 m² over two floors.

 At the heart of the NIBRT building is the bioprocessing pilot plant, consisting of extensive upstream, downstream, fill-finish and the associated analytical facilities.
 These facilities are all operated in a realistic GMP simulated, operational manufacturing environment.

 Developed by the award-winning NIBRT, the NIBRT Online Academy (NOA) is an online learning platform.